craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * If you want to ensure the success of your software projects, educate your nontechnical project stakeholders about the costs associated with arbitrarily cutting cost and schedule estimates without making corresponding cuts in the work that needs to be done.
 Educate them about the Cone of Uncertainty, and about the differences between estimates, targets, and commitments.
 * Treat estimation discussions as problem solving, not negotiation.
 Recognize that all project stakeholders are on the same side of the table.
 Everyone wins, or everyone loses.
 * It’s better to perform problem solving rather than negotiation around estimates.
 The negotiation method should consist of:  Separate the people from the problem, Focus on interests not positions, Invent options for mutual gain, Insist on using objective criteria.
 * Always focus on interests not positions.
-When one side states a position (i.e. “We need the software in 6 months”) try to find why and for what purpose.
+When one side states a position (i.e. "We need the software in 6 months") try to find why and for what purpose.
 If you can’t deliver in the timescale demanded, find out why the timescale exists and look for a creative win-win solution that solves the underlying problem/interest that causes the other side to demand the software in 6 months.
-* Generate as many planning options as you can to support your organization's goals and help with the “negotiation”.
+* Generate as many planning options as you can to support your organization's goals and help with the "negotiation".
 Avoid saying, "No, I can't do that"; instead, redirect the discussion toward what you can do.
 * As you foster an atmosphere of collaborative problem solving, don't make any commitments based on off-the-cuff estimates.
 * Insist on Using Objective Criteria.
 Questioning an estimate is a valid and useful practice.
 Throwing it out the window and replacing it with wishful thinking is not.
 * Technical staff should own the estimate.
 Stakeholders should own the target.
 Both technical staff and stakeholders should jointly own the commitment.